h-ema-r/QA-using-LLM/README.md

 # QA-using-LLM
-This project contains code for Quetsion Answering from wikipedia, Question Answering on Private Documents(text,.pdf files)
+This project contains code for Quetsion Answering from wikipedia, Question Answering on Private Documents(text,.pdf files) using LLM.
+OpenAI API is used.